pasqal-io/maximum-independent-set/README.md

-# Quantum Evolution Kernel
+# maximum independent set

-The Quantum Evolution Kernel is a Python library designed for the machine learning community to help users design quantum-driven similarity metrics for graphs and to use them inside kernel-based machine learning algorithms for graph data.
+The maximum independent set is a Python library designed for the machine learning community to help users design quantum-driven similarity metrics for graphs and to use them inside kernel-based machine learning algorithms for graph data.

 The core of the library is focused on the development of a classification algorithm for molecular-graph dataset as it is presented in the published paper [Quantum feature maps for graph machine learning on a neutral atom quantum processor](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.107.042615).